jpurviance/programing-team/README.md

 Programming Team Offseason @ VT website.
-The side code is in the gh-pages branch.
+The site code is in the gh-pages branch.

 Pure CSS Layout Examples
 ========================